kaumina/ansible-molecule/README.md

 # Test Ansible roles using Molecule
-This is the how to guide for deploying devopschallenge.war in a Tomcat container with a self signed SSL Nginx reverse proxy.
+This is the how to guide for deploying sample.war in a Tomcat container with a self signed SSL Nginx reverse proxy.
 # Introduction
 There are three roles defined here and they are intended to install OpenJDK,Apache Tomcat, and Nginx.
 These roles are supposed to work on CenOS 7 as the testing Docker image is CentOs.
 Further, You may find the self signed certificates in **ansible-role-nginx/files** directory
 This has been implemented in [Molecule] (https://molecule.readthedocs.io/en/latest/).

 # Directory hierarchy for Molecule roles

-You can find below molecule roles in **molecule** directory (**challenge/challenge-wirecard/molecule**).
+You can find below molecule roles in **molecule** directory (**ansible-molecule/molecule**).

   - **ansible-role-tomcat:** This role installs OpenJDK 1.8 and Apache Tomcat 8.
 Furthermore, Tomcat is configured to run default  port including systemd service.
   - **ansible-role-nginx:** This installs and configures reverse proxy with self signed SSL.
 At this moment Nginx version 1.12.2 is availble in the repos and installed.